 Catrina Crowe, senior wealth planning strategist with Wells Fargo Private Bank, has seen this firsthand with her clients.
 “With a sound retirement plan in place, I’ve seen clients have more time to spend with their children and their grandchildren, more time to pick up new hobbies or learn new skills, and more time to get involved in educational, cultural, or philanthropic activities,” Crowe says.

 To help build a financially secure retirement future — one that supports the life you want while still maintaining your legacy plans — consider these four key strategies.

-Getting long-term care insurance might be worth considering as well.
+Getting long-term care insurance might be worth considering, as well.
 That’s because most Americans older than 65 will need long-term care at some point, according to the U.S. Administration on Aging.
 Long-term care is generally defined as a wide range of services that people may need if they’re chronically ill or disabled.

-“The key is to run the numbers and make an educated decision on what’s right for you,” says Allison Gregory, Senior Vice President – Wealth Advisor for Wells Fargo Private Bank.
+Before you retire, make an educated decision on what’s right for you.
 The best time to purchase a policy is when you’re in your 50s or 60s.

 4. Consider wealth transfer in your lifetime.
 The Tax Cuts and Jobs Act of 2017 doubled the estate and gift tax exemption until 2025, so this could also be a good time to transfer assets.
 Initiating a wealth transfer while you’re still living gives you the chance to have a positive impact on your loved ones’ lives, whether it’s helping your child buy a first house or invest in a new business.
 (Learn more about the essentials of wealth transfer.)